Lonnie Mack: Final years

-Mack released his final album, Lonnie Mack Live: Attack of the Killer V, in 1990, but continued to perform, mostly in small venues, into the early 2000s.
+Mack released his final album, Live!
+Attack of the Killer V, in 1990, but continued to perform, mostly in small venues, into the early 2000s.
 His last commercial performances were in 2004.
 Although he soon found that he "miss[ed] the stage, performing, and making people happy", he remained retired except for a handful of isolated special appearances over the next few years:

 On February 17, 2007, he performed "Cincinnati Jail" at a Nashville organ-transplant benefit concert for Pure Prairie League singer-bassist Michael Reilly.
 On November 15, 2008, he performed "Wham!" at the Rock and Roll Hall of Fame's 93rd birthday salute to electric guitar pioneer, Les Paul.
 Later in the evening, he participated in a blues jam with Les Paul and a lineup of prominent rock guitarists.

 On April 4, 2009, at age 67, he spontaneously took the stage at a rural Tennessee roadhouse, performing "Cincinnati Jail" with an electric guitar borrowed from the house band's lead player, who wrote:

 He made a couple of adjustments and then proceeded to begin OFFICIALLY TEARING THE ROOF OFF THE PLACE.
 He peeled the paint off the walls with my rig.
 His (my?) guitar was smoking.
 Sounded like the breathing of a very large, wild animal.
 His band leading skills were also awesome.
 Lots of pointing at people to change dynamics and cue solos.
 He owned the stage and had everybody doing exactly what he wanted them to do.
 Crowd went nuts, people were taking pics with their camera phones.
 People were screaming, everybody started dancing, it was great.
 He cut my other lead player's head clean off when they were swapping licks, [which] was pretty funny, as [my other lead player] is a big Eddie Van Halen-style flash player.
 Bottom line – His playing is still awesome.
 Tone is very much in the fingers.
 He made my rig absolutely come alive in ways I've never heard.

 In 2010, again with a borrowed guitar, he performed "Memphis" at the final reunion of his "Memphis"-era band.
 There is no account of Mack performing thereafter.

 In 2011, he released a handful of kitchen-table acoustic recordings via the internet.
 About that time, he was also reportedly working on a memoir and engaged in a songwriting collaboration with award-winning country and blues tunesmith Bobby Boyd.

 In 2012, early rock guitar sensation Travis Wammack asked Mack to join him on a proposed tour to be billed as "Double Mack Attack".
 Mack declined, saying that he "...wasn't in good shape.
 He said he can't play standing up any more [and] it's hard to hold a Flying V sitting down."

 Mack died from natural causes on April 21, 2016 (age 74) at Centennial Medical Center, Nashville, Tennessee.
 In the media, his death was overshadowed by that of rock superstar Prince, who died on the same day.